 Israeli Soldiers Wound Palestinian Near Erez Checkpoint

-EREZ JUNCTION, Gaza Strip (AP) _ Israeli soldiers wounded a Palestinian gunman today near the border crossing where soldiers killed three PLO police two days earlier.
+EREZ JUNCTION, Gaza Strip (AP) _ Israeli soldiers wounded a Palestinian gunmen today near the border crossing where soldiers killed three PLO police two days earlier.

 Two Palestinian gunmen fired at a soldier at the Erez crossing checkpoint, the Itim news agency said.
-The soldiers fired back, wounding one of the gunmen, it said.
+The soldiers fired back, wounding one of the gunmen, and chased the assailants.

 Israel then reportedly closed the crossing between Israel and Gaza.